ssubrahmaniyan/anv_pub/README__CAN_receiver.md

 ---

-This ESP32 program is used to receive PWM and direction data for the motor drivers on the rover using the CAN protocol and dataframe(from another source, likely the controller) and use PWM writing methods to control the motor drivers; speed and direction.
+This ESP32 program is used to receive PWM and direction data for the motors on the rover using the CAN protocol and dataframe(from another source, likely the controller) and use PWM writing methods to control the motors' speed and direction.

 It also monitors and handles the encoder values using an interrupt which is triggered when the encoder output values change on either bit.